loonypl/PropertyGuilds/README.md

       remaining: '&aYou will be teleported to guild base in &f%time% seconds&a.
 Do not move'
       abort: '&cBase teleportation has been aborted'
       done: '&aYou have been teleported to your guild base'
+      already: '&aWait for teleport.
+Do not move'
   chat:
     global-toggle: '&aToggled to global chat'
     guild-toggle: '&aToggled to guild chat'
+    ally-toggle: '&aToggled to ally chat'
   invite:
     not-leader: '&cYou are not leader of your guild'
     offline: '&cThere is no online player with this nickname'